andrewandoru home

 iPhone Version

 Support for more apps could very well be coming in the future.
 A $0-25 donation is customary.
 I prefer to keep this sort of thing on the honor system rather than setting up some sort of direct cost.
-If you use this tool at a facility I suppose a site license will cost you a $0-$1000.
+If you use this tool at a facility I suppose a site license will cost you $0-$1000.

 Enjoy!
 If there are any issues or concerns please contact: andoruLABS.support.
 One thing I didn’t mention in the demo is that there is also a simple app included to reset the RenderQ preferences.
 It is quite possible there could be a few little bugs or improvements that could be made so don’t be afraid to contact me.
 Also, this app is free but feel free to donate, as many hours of work were put into it.